Temporal Routing in Static Networks: The Schedule Completion Problem: Solving Unconstrained TEDSC

-In general, the $\TEDW$ problem is intractable. \Textcite{klobas2023interference} show that the related $\lang{TemporallyVertexDisjointWalks}$ problem is $\W[1]$-hard when parameterized by~$k$.
+In general, the $\TEDW$ problem is intractable. \Textcite{klobas2023interference} show that the related $\TVDW$ problem is $\W[1]$-hard when parameterized by~$k$.
 The standard vertex-to-edge reduction (splitting each vertex into an in-copy and an out-copy connected by a single edge) transfers this hardness to the edge disjoint variant, which yields: \begin{proposition} $\TEDW$ parameterized by $k$ is $\W[1]$-hard. \end{proposition} The $\TEDW$ instances arising from gaps, however, are special: since all time steps in a gap are irrelevant, and $\G(G,D)$ makes every edge of $G$ available at every time step, the underlying graph in which we are looking for the walks is effectively static throughout the gap.
-The two lemmas below make this precise: any connected static subgraph $F \subseteq E(G)$ spanning all terminal pairs suffices to route $k$ walks TED through a gap, provided the gap is long enough. \begin{lemma}[$((n-1) \cdot k)$-gap suffices] Let $\mathcal I = (\G = \langle G, \lambda \rangle, \set{(s_i, z_i)}_{i = 1}^k)$ be an instance of $\TEDW$.
-Suppose that there is a set of edges $F \subseteq E(G)$ that connects all terminal pairs and is present at all time steps until $\gapsize = (n-1) \cdot k$, that is, $F \subseteq E_t(\G)$ for $t \in [\gapsize]$.
-Then there is a solution $\set{p_i}_{i = 1}^k$ for $\mathcal I$.
-Furthermore, for all $i \in [k]$, $p_i$ is a shortest $s_i$-$z_i$-path in $F$. \end{lemma} \begin{proof} We schedule the walks one after another, so they will be temporally edge disjoint.
+The lemma below make this precise: any connected static subgraph $F \subseteq E(G)$ spanning all terminal pairs suffices to route $k$ walks TED through a gap, provided the gap is long enough. \begin{lemma}[$((n-1) \cdot k)$-gap suffices] Let $\G = \langle G, \lambda \rangle$ be a temporal graph and $\set{(s_i, z_i)}_{i = 1}^k$ be a set of terminal pairs.
+Suppose that there is a set of edges $F \subseteq E(G)$ that connects each terminal pair and is present at all time steps until $\gapsize = (n-1) \cdot k$, that is, $t \in \lambda(e)$ for all $t \in [\gapsize], e \in F$.
+Then there are TED temporal paths $\set{p_i}_{i = 1}^k$ such that each $p_i$ is a shortest $s_i$-$z_i$-path in $F$. \end{lemma} \begin{proof} We construct the walks to move one after another, thus they will be temporally edge disjoint.
 For each $i$, let $p_i$ be a shortest $s_i$-$z_i$-path in $F$.
-We schedule it to start at time step $t_0 + (i-1) \cdot (n-1)$.
-As each path has length at most $n-1$, no two walks overlap in time, and all walks finish before time $t_0 + (n-1) \cdot k = t_0 + \gapsize$. \end{proof}
+We schedule it to start at time step $1 + (i-1) \cdot (n-1)$.
+As each path has length at most $n-1$, this does not overlap with any previous walk. \end{proof}

-The construction of the walks in \Cref{thm:tedw-n-times-k} has most walks waiting on vertices most of the time.
-Which on the one hand makes it more robust in the sense that each walk is free to take any path it wants, but on the other hand also means that the overall schedule is not very efficient.
-We can significantly decrease the duration $\gapsize$ for which the edges $F$ need to be present by coming up with a more parallelised schedule.